soufiane-el-ouazzani/ChatGPT-API/README.md

 Run the Docker container in the same file 'docker-compose up'

-3-change the secrit key to: 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
+3-change the secrit key so you can get acces